 Use visuals to grab audience attention

 Being a visual tool, effective data visualization is all about including visual elements like charts, graphs, or interactive maps.
-Among a recommended design principle, use attractive colour schemes or fonts to highlight visual elements that demand user attention.
+Among a recommended design principle, use attractive color schemes or fonts to highlight visual elements that demand user attention.
 By making a visual element stand apart from the rest, visualization can convey the right information and message to the audience.

 For example, this Web traffic acquisition report that uses effective visuals to highlight the more important metrics to the user.

 What is a balanced design?
-Data visualization with an equal distribution of visual elements including the right shapes, colours, white space, and texture (or depth).
+Data visualization with an equal distribution of visual elements including the right shapes, colors, white space, and texture (or depth).
 As a data visualization design principle, evaluate any of the following balanced designs to see which fits your requirement the best:

 - Include interactivity when necessary.7 Key Principles to Keep in Mind for

 With most of the leading data visualization tools supporting interactivity, it’s now easier to integrate user interaction into visualized data.
 However, you should be prudent to include interactivity in your visuals only when they can benefit the user.
-Use of excessive interactive elements can confuse the user and divert their focus from the main data presentation.
+The use of excessive interactive elements can confuse the user and divert their focus from the main data presentation.

 Design your visualization for the mobile phone.